mu-semtech/mu-project/README.md

   # continued later...
 ```

-After this for loop has run all the URI’s of mails that are ready to be send ill be in the mails_to_send array.
+After this for loop has run, all the URI’s of mails that are ready to be send will be in the `mails_to_send` array.
 Now we loop over the array and query the database for each URI in the set.
 And then we will fetch a mail object for every URI that is in the set.

-Add the next code to `mail_helpers.py`:
+Add the following code to `mail_helpers.py`:
 ```python
 # mail-service/mail_helpers.py
 def load_mail(uri):